Rafalk88/rehab-module/README.md

 ## 📋 Overview

 This is a web application designed for rehabilitation clinics and medical offices.
-It allows staff to manage patient schedules, handle rehabilitation treatments, and assist doctors with visit notes using AI-powered speech-to-text and smart redaction.
+It allows staff to manage patient schedules, handle rehabilitation treatments, assist doctors with visit notes using AI-powered speech-to-text and smart redaction, and includes features for document handling and approval processes.

 ## 🧰 Tech Stack